Case Study 5: ScreenVault Studios - Worked Solution

 - Single org with Sales Cloud + Service Cloud + Marketing Cloud + Experience Cloud.
 Three business lines share content data and need cross-functional visibility.
 Single org avoids data sync complexity.
 Marketing Cloud (Engagement) replaces Mailchimp for both B2B and B2C journeys within the 5-month constraint.

-- Data Cloud for Snowflake integration.
+- Data 360 (formerly Data Cloud) for Snowflake integration.
 50M streaming events/day stay in Snowflake.
-Data Cloud connects natively via zero-copy, making subscriber engagement scores and content performance metrics available in Salesforce without data replication.
+Data 360 connects natively via zero-copy, making subscriber engagement scores and content performance metrics available in Salesforce without data replication.
+Every Calculated Insight execution runs a Snowflake query, so Snowflake warehouse compute cost is an ongoing operational expense owned in the Finance cost plan.

 Key Architectural Decisions